crinis/typo3-docker/README.md

 #### Docker Image Tags

-I recommend to use the [image tags](https://hub.docker.com/r/crinis/typo3/tags) containing the exact TYPO3 version number including patch version like so: crinis/typo3:9.5.x-php7.2-apache.
+I recommend to use the image tags containing the exact TYPO3 version number including patch version like so: crinis/typo3:9.5.18-php7.4-apache.
 Images specified like that have to be updated manually by changing the tag.
 It is also possible to specify only the TYPO3 minor version like "crinis/typo3:9.5-php7.2-apache".
 This image will be regularly rebuild including the latest TYPO3 patch version and base image, but might contain non backwards compatible changes which can lead to application failures.

 ##### Apache